 According to the “Manage your MOT centre” Guidance, the DVSA say you should: “put management systems in place to run your business.”

 “Going forward, much of DVSA’s focus in identifying how well garages are managing quality will come from reviewing their quality management system.”
-(MOT Testing Guide, page 44)
+(MOT Testing Guide, section B6)